-At the point of care, this clinical companion will be your students’ best friend!
-Containing hard-to-remember clinical information, Yoost’s Clinical Companion for Fundamentals of Nursing, 3rd Edition provides quick access to thousands of facts, lab values, assessment guidelines, abbreviations with definitions, and more.
+Make this clinical companion your best friend at the point of care!
+When you need hard-to-remember clinical information, rely on Yoost’s Clinical Companion for Fundamentals of Nursing, 3rd Edition for quick access to thousands of facts, lab values, assessment guidelines, abbreviations with definitions, and more.
 Bulleted lists and summary tables make it easy to look up the details essential to providing safe, patient-centered care.
-This handbook is more than just a condensed version of the text — it’s a portable tool that enhances clinical judgment.
-It’s an indispensable nursing reference for students to use in class, lab, and clinicals!
+This handbook is more than just a condensed version of the text — it’s a portable tool that will enhance your clinical judgment.
+It’s an indispensable nursing reference for class, lab, and clinicals!

 - Thousands of basic facts and figures, standard lab values, care guidelines and more provide the information frequently needed in a reference for clinical practice.

 - Concise outlines, bulleted lists, and summary tables allow easy, at-a-glance lookup and review.